 The following table lists global ITS 2.0 elements inside rules element and local ITS 2.0 markup in XML and HTML.
 Note that for the local markup there are various constraints on what local attributes should be used together.
 Here these constraints are expressed via occurrence indicators: optional "?", alternatives "|", or groups "(...)".
 Please check the related sub sections in Section 8: Description of Data Categories defining local markup normatively.

-In addition to below markup, ITS 2.0 provides a means to refer to the tools used to generate the markup: for XML the annotatorRef attribute and for HTML the annotator-Ref attribute.
-See Section 5.8: ITS Tools Annotation for details.
+In addition to below markup, ITS 2.0 provides a means to refer to the tools involved in creating ITS markup: for XML the annotatorsRef attribute and for HTML the annotators-ref attribute.
+See Section 5.8: ITS Tools Annotation for details, especially the note on annotatorsRef usage scenarios.